viewtool/I2C_Adapter/C-SHARP_USB_I2C_MPU6050/USB_I2C_MPU6050/README.md

 # I2C_MPU6050
-An C# project for MPU6050.
+A C# project for MPU6050.